Marketing

 Implementing CDN is a game-changing SEO tactic for improving website performance.

 For the uninitiated, CDNs consist of distributed servers strategically positioned worldwide to deliver web content more efficiently to users based on their geographic locations.
-This reduces latency and enhances load times, positively impacting user experience and SEO rankings.
+This reduces latency and enhances load times, positively impacting user experience and position on SERPs when conducting an SEO ranking analysis.

 Consider the case of Netflix, a prime example of utilizing CDNs to distribute content globally, ensuring faster load times for users worldwide.